chaoticjoy/janedut.github.io/assets/com.aohuiliu.ipadbar13/description.md

 ### Features
 * Customization for time format
-* Customization for time network speed
+* Customization for network speed
-* Customization for time carrier
+* Customization for carrier
 * Font options for time, speed, carrier and percentage
 * Color options for time, speed and carrier
 * Support A12 & A13